 Saleem Razack (He/Him),

-Paediatric Intensivist, BC Children’s & REDI Senior Faculty Advisor
+REDI Senior Faculty Advisor

 Dr. Razack is a Senior Faculty Advisor in the Office of Respectful Environments, Equity, Diversity, and Inclusion (REDI) in the Faculty of Medicine.
 In his role, Dr. Razack advises on strategy related to the implementation of a comprehensive anti-racism plan for the Faculty.
 He aims to serve in and contribute to the vibrant and diverse community within the Faculty of Medicine and its associated clinical and research sites.
+He is the recipient of the AFMC President’s Award for Exemplary National Leadership in Academic Medicine.

 Moderators

-Dr. Maï Yasué (She/her),
+Maï Yasué (She/her),

 Associate Director, REDI